Red Steel: Plot

 Scott learns the ways of the katana from Sato after being attacked by a waiter with a sword.
-Sato and Scott retreat to Sato's personal suite, where Scott covers Miyu, Sato, and Ryuichi, one of Sato's guards, as they head to their car in the parking lot.
-Scott eventually meets up with them, but Ryuichi turns on them and kidnaps both Sato and Miyu.
+Sato and Scott retreat to Sato's room, where Scott covers Miyu, Sato, and Ryuichi, one of Sato's guards, as they head to their car in the parking lot.
+Scott meets up with them, but Ryuichi turns on them and kidnaps both Sato and Miyu.
 Scott pursues the car and saves Isao after shooting the car and besting the driver in sword combat, while Ryuichi manages to escape with Miyu.

-In Little Tokyo, they meet up with Tony Tanaka, Sato's friend in Los Angeles.
-Sato is revealed to be the Oyabun of one of the largest Yakuza families.
+In Little Tokyo, they meet up with Tony Tanaka.
+Sato is revealed to be the Oyabun of one of the largest yakuza families.
 To track down Ryuichi, Scott raids the Angel's Heaven, a spa which Ryuichi's mistress Angel owns, and Extreme Wheels, Ryuichi's car workshop, secretly used as a front to ship weapons.
 Ryuichi confronts Scott at an airport and bests him in combat, but spares him, as he escapes to Japan with Miyu.
 The yakuza will only hand Miyu over if the Katana Giri, a katana once used to execute dishonorable godfathers, is given as ransom.
 Sato gives Scott the Giri, before dying of his injuries.

-At Tokyo, Scott makes contact with Otori, a former samurai, and Harry Tanner, an American nightclub owner who assists him in tracking down Ryuichi.
-Harry leads Scott to a waste processing plant off the coast of Tokyo, where Ryuichi delivers Miyu to Tokai, the true antagonist of the game.
+In Tokyo, Scott makes contact with Otori, a former samurai, and Harry Tanner, an American nightclub owner who assists him in tracking down Ryuichi.
+Harry leads Scott to a waste processing plant off the coast of Tokyo, where Ryuichi delivers Miyu to Tokai.
 Ryuichi duels Scott again, but is defeated.
 Scott spares him, but Ryuichi is murdered by a sniper while giving information to Scott.

 Tokai is revealed to have taken over the major franchises of Tokyo - financing, gaming, Geisha houses, and docks - bringing down the Sanro Kai, the leaders of these districts.
 Scott goes to the four separate districts, either managing to restore faith in the Sato Gumi to old members of the Sanro Kai or overthrowing a new leader appointed by Tokai.

-Eventually, Scott delivers the Giri to Otori for safekeeping.
-Back at Harry's bar, Tokai is waiting for Scott in the conference room.
+Scott delivers the Giri to Otori for safekeeping.
+Back at Harry's bar, Tokai is waiting for Scott.
 Harry turns on Scott, knocking him unconscious.
-Scott is brought down into the cellar to be tortured by Dozan, one of Tokai's henchmen.
+Scott is brought down into the basement to be tortured by Dozan, one of Tokai's henchmen.
 Scott manages to grab a sword and bring down Dozan, and escapes the cellar to interrogate Harry.
 Harry grabs a katana and battles Scott, giving him information after he is defeated and begging for his life.
 Whether Harry lives or dies, like most duels, is up to the player.